KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 Photo at Pretty Prairie Sunset Home afternoon tea hosted by United Methodist Women
 ![](new-marketing-strategy/afternoon-tea.jpg)

-On the left: story made from photo
+On the left, story made from photo next to a story on the rgiht about the church's new mobile healthcare clinic
 ![](new-marketing-strategy/afternoon-tea-newspaper.jpg)

 Also, the church had not fully made use of its information space in the newspaper's Church Calendar section.